 Add new questions after Q19:

-Added Q: Is the house the child lives in currently painted on the outside or inside? □Yes □No
+Added Q: Is the house the child lives in currently painted on the outside or inside? □Yes □No □Unknown, Caregiver does not live with child

 Added Q: Is there any peeling, chipping or cracking paint in your home? □Yes □No □Do not know